 Transportation: vehicle purchase or rental costs, employee per-mile reimbursements, and other travel-related expenses.

-Other: Indirect expenses for the project such as overhead or administrative costs.
-Includes anything not already covered in the budget categories above.
+Other: includes anything not already covered in the budget categories above.
 List each expense separately.

 Overhead and administrative costs may not exceed 10% of the total modified total costs, per OMB Federal Guidance.